 We know how important it is to keep those special messages.
 Once those messages are deleted or expire, we have no way of retrieving them.
 Messages are saved anywhere from 14-30 days depending on which voicemail feature you have.
-Please see How long are voicemail messages saved for more info.
+Please see The specified item was not found. for more info.

 Thanks for your input, tmo_alicia_b and theartiszan.